ilyabo/ilyabo.github.com/src/pages/about/index.md

 free online tool for visualizing origin-destination movement.
 I share [much of my code online](https://github.com/ilyabo).

 I am the father of two wonderful kids.
+My wife is a <a href="http://tanja-boyandin.com/" target="_blank" rel="noopener">professional translator</a>.
 I like to play guitar and piano and
 <a href="https://soundcloud.com/ibananti" target="_blank" rel="noopener">produce electronic music</a>.

 Check out <a href="/resume/">my full resume</a> and the <a href="/">project portfolio</a> for more